sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 ### MAVLink

 * [MAVlink developer info](https://mavlink.io/en/).
-Note that INAV supports a small subset of the MAVLink message set (some unsolicited telemetry and remote control).
+Note that INAV supports a subset of the MAVLink message set (some unsolicited telemetry and remote control).
 INAV supports MAVLink V1 and V2.
 * There is a application in the [mwptools repository, mavtest](https://github.com/stronnag/mwptools/tree/master/src/samples/mavtest) that summarises / validates the MAVLink messages supported by INAV.
 * INAV source code.
   - [Telemetry](https://github.com/iNavFlight/inav/blob/master/src/main/telemetry/mavlink.c)